janegilring/posts/lukeorellana/terraform-aws-1/README.md

 # Conclusion

-In this article, you learned how to create Terraform configuration files using HashiCorp Configuration Language.
+In this guide, you learned how to create Terraform configuration files using HashiCorp Configuration Language.
 The HCL language of Terraform not only serves as infrastructure automation code but also as living documentation.
 The syntax is easy enough to read where teams can look at a directory and determine the type of infrastructure that is provisioned.
 You also reviewed the concepts of the init, plan, apply, and destroy commands that are most commonly used for deploying Terraform configuration files.
 Terraform is a powerful infrastructure automation tool and provides the efficiency and stability that companies require in today's world.